soheilrayatdoost/ContinuousEmotionDetection/README.md

 This codebase implements multimodal emotion detection combining EEG signals and facial expressions, with support for feature-level and decision-level fusion strategies.

+> **Note**: This repository is an implementation based on the methodology described in the paper.
+It is not the original code used to produce the results in the published paper.
+This is a modernized, refactored version with updated dependencies and best practices.

 ## 🚀 Features

 - **Multimodal Learning**: Combines EEG and facial expression features